claudiocp/ohmydebn/README.md

 # Firewall

 OhMyDebn includes [ufw](https://help.ubuntu.com/community/UFW) and configures it to deny inbound traffic.
 For more information about ufw, please see https://help.ubuntu.com/community/UFW.

+# Desktop Effects

+Desktop and window effects are enabled by default.
+If you would like to disable them, go to System Settings, click Effects, and then click the slider next to `Desktop and window effects` to disable.

 # Hotkeys